-Fitbits Compared: Features, Prices, GPS, Displays, Batteries, Waterproofing and More.
-We resume which is the best activity tracker that fits your budget and fitness levels!.
+Fitbit Comparison: Features, Prices, GPS, Displays, Batteries, Waterproofing and More.
+We review which is the best activity tracker that fits your budget and fitness levels!.

 Fitbit is now the number one brand identified with “fitness tracker,” and for good reason.
-The fitness and health company currently offers 8 units for tracking steps and calorie consumption also continues dominating sales (the Apple Watch is always close).
-There is also the Fitbit Aria, a smart scale that integrates with other Fitbit trackers.
+The fitness and health company currently offers 10 units for tracking steps and calorie consumption also continues dominating sales.
+Check out the Fitbit comparison chart and find out all the difference between Fitbits.

 - 2 Fitbit Differences – Why get a Fitbit at all?

 - 3 Difference Between Fitbits – Comparison and Buying Guide:

 - 4 Fitbit Reviews: How Do They Compare?

 - 7.1 Overall Design (Screens & Bands)

 - 7.5 Battery